MINOR AT HEART

 Behind the hip hop flyers of the 1970s: Art Deco, comics, and more

-At JSTOR Daily, a look at how Art Deco influenced the young graffiti artists and graphic designers of New York and their flyers for pivotal proto-hip hop parties in ‘70s-era Bronx
+JSTOR Daily looks at how Art Deco influenced the young graffiti artists and graphic designers of New York and their flyers for pivotal proto-hip hop parties in ‘70s-era Bronx.

 Work, a source of vitality and well-being